WMRamadan/fastapi-boilerplate/README.md

 # Multiarch Builder
 docker buildx create --name multiarch-builder --driver docker-container --use

+# If multiarch-builder was previously created then you might need to make sure you use it
+docker buildx use multiarch-builder

 # Login
 echo $GITHUB_TOKEN | docker login ghcr.io -u wmramadan --password-stdin